 Do most Internet business partnerships fall apart?

 Most companies, online and offline, disappear over the years for many different reasons.
 For Internet startups, it’s an uphill battle to grow a company when there are co-owners whose goals and circumstances change over time.
-For the Internet venture to survive, this often means someone has to leave.
-By putting the right legal protections in place, you increase the odds of surviving and thriving instead of ending up in court destroying the company because of a dispute with your partner.
+For an online venture to survive, this often means someone has to leave.
+By putting the right legal protections in place, you increase the odds of surviving and thriving instead of ending up in court destroying the company because of disputed with your Internet business partners.

 * Because it’s common to do so in ecommerce, I refer in this article to multiple equity owners of an Internet business startup as “partners” even though they may actually be corporate shareholders or limited liability members instead of actual partners.